The Longest Sunset

 Silvia Bonaventura – Valeria Bella Gallery

-But revolutions, as we know, start with everyday life and in Iceland there is a great respect for the environment, often manifested through simple gestures such as not sitting or walking on the delicate Icelandic moss that grows at the rate of a few millimeters per year.
+Iceland is a land rich in stories of both small and great revolutions.
+One of Iceland’s most significant transformations is the one related to the use of renewable energy sources.
+Only 50 years ago, Iceland depended on oil, whereas today it produces almost all of its energy from renewable sources and, particularly hydroelectric and geothermal power plants.
+But revolutions, as we know, begin with everyday life, and in Iceland there is a deep respect for the environment, expressed even through simple gestures such as not sitting or walking on the delicate Icelandic moss that grows at the rate of just a few millimetres a year.

-Despite the focus on sustainable development, the effects of climate change are transforming the country’s landscape and economy.
-The Okjökull glacier has completely melted, and scientists predict that the others will also disappear over the next 200 years, including the Vatnajökull, a huge glacier covering almost 8,000 square kilometers.
-Some research suggests that the weight shift caused by the melting of large glaciers could increase volcanic and seismic activity.
+Despite the country’s commitment to sustainable development, the effects of climate change are transforming both its landscape and economy.
+The Okjökull glacier has completely melted, and scientists predict that the others will also disappear over the next two hundred years, including Vatnajökull, a vast glacier covering almost 8,000 square kilometres.
+According to some research, the shift in weight caused by the melting of large glaciers could lead to an increase in volcanic and seismic activity.
+Some Icelandic towns are already experiencing underground tremors that damage pipelines and cause sudden flooding, or in extreme cases, rising lava levels have led to eruptions threatening to destroy entire towns, as happened near Grindavík in 2024.

-This project was realized during December 2022 at SÍM Residency in Iceland.
+All the photos were taken during December 2022 at SÍM Residency in Iceland.

 Shortlisted at Sony World Photography Awards, professional/landscape category, in 2023.